jonathantree/School_District_Analysis/README.md

 ## Challenge Overview
 The school board has notified us that the students_complete.csv file shows evidence of academic dishonesty.
 The reading and math grades for Thomas High School ninth graders appear to have been altered.
-Disiring to uphold state-testing standards this analysis was done by replacing the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
+Desiring to uphold state-testing standards this analysis was done by replacing the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.

 ## Results
 ### Replace the math and reading scores for Thomas High School with NaNs